shuftipro/Android-SDK/verification-without-ocr/README.md

 Note: You have to provide all the necessary parameters and at least one service parameter in order to run a verification request.

 ```
-ShuftiproVerification.RequestBuilder requestBuilder = new ShuftiproVerification.RequestBuilder(reference, country, callback_url, this, new ShuftiVerifyListener() {
+ShuftiproVerification.RequestBuilder requestBuilder = new ShuftiproVerification.RequestBuilder(reference, country, callback_url, this, verification_mode, new ShuftiVerifyListener() {
             @Override
             public void verificationStatus(HashMap<String, String> responseSet) {
                 Log.e("Response", responseSet.toString());